remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

   **my-grep.c**, **my-zip.c**, **my-unzip.c**, **my-sort.c**, **my-uniq.c**.
 * Each should compile successfully when compiled with the **-Wall** and **-Werror** flags.
+* Each should (hopefully) pass the tests we supply to you.

 ## my-cat